Helena Fang

 Here's my cv.

-TLDR: I present a novel puzzle for a recent "question-sensitive" theory of guessing/belief in multi-question scenarios.
+I present a puzzle for a "question-sensitive" theory of belief/guessing in multi-question scenarios.
 The problem generalizes to formally parallel theories of attitudes and modals.

 [a paper on normality]